bwplotka/bingo/README.md

 ## Requirements:

-* Go 1.10+
+* Go 1.14+
+* Linux or MacOS.
 * Tools have to be build in Go and have to be [Go Modules] compatible.

 ## Usage / Example

 The key idea is that we want to maintain separate go module for our binaries.
-By default it will be in `.gobin/go.sum`.
+By default it will be in `.gobin/go.mod`.
 Your project should commit all the files in this directory.

 Let's imagine our project requires nice import formatting via external [`goimports`](https://pkg.go.dev/golang.org/x/tools/cmd/goimports?tab=doc) binary (It should!).